Co-beneldopa should be used with caution in:

 People who have taken too much Co-beneldopa, should talk to a doctor or go to a hospital straight away.
 Take the medicine pack with you.

-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of Co-beneldopa or intentional overdose is suspected, contact your local hospital, GP or if in the UK call NHS Direct on 0845 4647.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of Co-beneldopa or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
+In Scotland call NHS 24.
+In Wales, call NHS Direct Wales.
+In the case of medical emergencies, always dial 999.

 If you miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.